debrajpaul/full-budget-app/docs/ARCHITECTURE.md

 ## Runtime Services (apps/)
 - **`graphql-api`** – Apollo Server running on Lambda (with Express support for local dev).
-Resolves queries/mutations by delegating to service layer modules, wires multi-tenant context, and exposes a `/metrics` endpoint for Prometheus scrapers.
+Resolves queries/mutations by delegating to service layer modules, wires multi-tenant auth context (JWT-backed register/login), enqueues upload jobs, and exposes a `/metrics` endpoint for Prometheus scrapers.
 - **`txn-loaders`** – SQS-triggered Lambda that reads ingestion jobs, pulls the corresponding bank statement from S3, normalises it with parsers from `@parser`, and persists canonical transactions through `TransactionStore`.
-- **`tag-loaders`** – Worker Lambda that consumes categorisation jobs, runs the rule engine, optionally calls Bedrock, and writes enriched categories and confidence scores back to DynamoDB.
+- **`tag-loaders`** – DynamoDB stream-driven Lambda subscribed to the transactions table.
+Runs the rule engine on inserts/updates, optionally calls Bedrock, and writes enriched categories + confidence back to DynamoDB.

 Each service bundles with esbuild for fast cold starts and provides a `dev` script powered by `ts-node-dev` for local iteration.

 ## Shared Packages (packages/)
-- **`services`** – Domain orchestrators such as `TransactionCategoryService`, `BudgetService`, `ForecastService`, and the Bedrock integration.
+- **`services`** – Domain orchestrators such as `AuthorizationService` (register/login), `UploadStatementService` (S3 + SQS producer),
+  `TransactionService` (ingestion + analytics), `TransactionCategoryService`, `BudgetService`, `ForecastService`, `RecurringTransactionService`, `SavingsGoalService`, `SinkingFundService`, and the Bedrock integration.
-- **`client`** – Thin wrappers around AWS SDK clients (S3, SQS, BedrockRuntime) exposing typed helpers used by the services.
+- **`client`** – Thin wrappers around AWS SDK clients (S3, SQS, BedrockRuntime) exposing typed helpers used by the services and supporting LocalStack endpoints.
-- **`parser`** – HDFC and SBI CSV parsers plus abstractions for introducing new banks or formats.
+- **`parser`** – Parsers for HDFC, SBI, Axis credit cards, and HDFC credit cards plus abstractions for introducing new banks or formats.
 - **`nlp-tagger`** – Deterministic keyword tagging rules, rule store, and utilities for testing or extending the tagging logic.
 - **`db`** – DynamoDB repositories that encapsulate table access patterns and time-window queries.
-- **`auth`, `common`, `logger`** – Shared DTOs, JWT helpers, error contracts, logging abstractions, and cross-cutting utilities.
+- **`auth`, `common`, `logger`** – Shared DTOs, JWT helpers + password hashing, error contracts, logging abstractions, and cross-cutting utilities.

 Workspaces share TypeScript configuration and leverage path aliases so services import package code directly (e.g. `import { BudgetService } from "@services"`).